Easy Fall Crafts

 The vibrant blooms of fall deserve a striking display.
 Decorate your room with this easy technique, a plain vase gains autumn style with a few strokes of a pen.
 Plan a design to coordinate with the flowers, and use a white oil-base marker to draw the design on a plain ceramic vase.

 Painted vases are all the rage, and its easy to add metallic accents to a variety of containers.
 Pour a small amount of metallic crafts paint inside a vase; tip and twirl the vase to cover as much of the interior as desired.
 We love gold for fall, but you can pick the paint that matches your home decor.

 Simple upgrades can transform even the most ordinary fall crafts into something extraordinary.
 Start with a purchased wheat wreath.
 Purchase a separate bunch of dried wheat and divide into three groups.
-Paint each group a different metallic color -- gold, copper, brass -- and tuck into the purchased wreath.
+Paint each group a different metallic color -- gold, copper, brass—and tuck into the purchased wreath.
 Hang a sweet message off-center to finish and you're ready to hang your DIY wreath.